youzan/vant/packages/vant/src/image-preview/README.md

 ### Show Close Icon

-After setting the `closeable` attribute, the close icon will be displayed in the upper right corner of the pop-up layer, and the icon can be customized through the `close-icon` attribute, and the icon location can be customized by using the `close-icon-position` attribute.
+When the `closeable` option is enabled, a close icon will be displayed in the top-right corner of the popup layer.
+You can customize the icon by using the `close-icon` option, and the icon position can be customized using the `close-icon-position` option.

 ```js
 import { showImagePreview } from 'vant';